austin-hart-pols/02-data/README.md

 ### Agenda

-- Link between quality of findings and data
+- Link between quality of findings and data.
-- Modes of collection
+- Modes of collection.
-- Sampling, error, and bias
+- Sampling, error, and bias.
-- Measurement and error
+- Measurement and error.
+- Intro to R!